Architecture Requirements Management

 Learn More: Documentation

-The requirements properties are meta-data about each requirement and allow a series of aspects of the requirement to be specified which are used for the purpose of managing the requirements as a set.
-Properties such as Status, Priority, Difficulty, Author, Phase, Version and more can be used to prioritize and group requirements for the purpose of defining work packages, releases and architecture work allocation.
+Requirement properties are metadata about each Requirement.
+They allow a series of aspects of the Requirement to be specified, which are used to manage the Requirements as a set.
+Properties such as Status, Priority, Difficulty, Author, Phase and Version can be used to prioritize and group Requirements for the purpose of defining work Packages, releases and architecture work allocation.